ManosXen/Routing-Aware-Federated-Fine-tuning-of-Mixture-of-Experts-LLMs/README.md

 ---

-## 📝 Citation
+## Citation
-If you use this work, please cite the original thesis:
+If you use this work, please cite the original thesis.

+## Acknowledgments
+Special thanks to NVIDIA's Academic Grant and the project **LoRA-enabled Federated Fine-Tuning of Small Language Models at the Edge** for providing access to NVIDIA Jetson Orin AGX for the experiments.